 What We Do

-We would like to give more support to the two local primary schools attended by children from Molima, because it's so important that children acquire the education and skills they need to be able to have a future and live independently as adults.
+We would like to give more support to the two local primary schools attended by children from Molima, because it's so important that children acquire the basic education and skills they need to be able to have a positive future and live independently as adults.

 We are grateful to all those who partner with us through sponsoring a child, regular donations or one-off gifts.
 You enable us to meet our commitment to support the needs of Molima and all the children for whom this is home.
-Each month we make sure there are sufficient funds for the 30 children who live at Molima to have food, clothing, bedding, toiletries, running water, education and training, visits by a nurse and so on.
-Their expectations and lifestyle are so simple and humbling compared with advantages we have in the UK.
+Each month we make sure there are sufficient funds for the children who live at Molima to have food, clothing, bedding, toiletries, running water, education and training, medication, visits by a nurse and so on.
+Their expectations and lifestyle are so simple and humbling compared with the advantages we have in the UK.

-Orfund also provides sufficient funds to employ a minimal number of care staff who support Isaac Banda and his family.
+Orfund provides sufficient funds to employ a minimal number of care staff who support Ruth, Wezi and George Banda.

-They have established close links with the schools and with the Dedza Social Welfare Department who make regular visits to the home to ensure that the environment and care is of a good standard.
+We are pleased that the family are able to carry on the work.
+They are well respected both in Dedza and by the chiefs in the villages.
+They have close links with the schools and with the Dedza Social Welfare Department who make regular visits to the home to ensure that the environment and care is of a good standard.

-Social Welfare also approve the new admissions of children to the home to ensure that Molima cares for those in greatest need.
+Social Welfare approve new admissions of children to the home to ensure that Molima cares for those in greatest need.
 We have direct links with Social Welfare and the Education Department when necessary to satisfy ourselves that what Orfund does is appropriate.